 An attack of the above type is called a relay attack: During such an attack the adversary just invokes two executions of the protocol and relays messages between them (without any modification).
 However, in general, the adversary in a concurrent setting is not restricted to relay attacks.
-For example, consider a minor modification to the above protocol so that in case v = 2 party P replies with (say) the pair $(\beta, f(\overline{\alpha}\beta))$, where $\overline{\alpha} = \alpha \oplus 1^{|\alpha|}$, rather than with $(\beta, f(\alpha\beta))$.
+For example, consider a minor modification to the above protocol so that, in case v = 2, party P replies with (say) the pair $(\beta, f(\overline{\alpha}\beta))$, where $\overline{\alpha} = \alpha \oplus 1^{|\alpha|}$, rather than with $(\beta, f(\alpha\beta))$.
 The modified strategy P is zero-knowledge and it also withstands a relay attack, but it can be "abused" easily by a more general concurrent attack.

 The above example is merely the tip of an iceberg, but it suffices for introducing the main lesson: an adversary attacking several concurrent executions of the same protocol may be able to cause more damage than by attacking a single execution (or several sequential executions) of the same protocol.
-One may say that a protocol is concurrently secure if whatever the adversary may obtain by invoking and controlling parties in real concurrent executions of the protocol is also obtainable by a corresponding adversary that controls corresponding parties making concurrent functionality calls to a trusted party (in a corresponding ideal model).26 More generally, one may consider concurrent executions of many sessions of several protocols, and say that a set of protocols is concurrently secure if whatever the adversary may obtain by invoking and controlling such real concurrent executions is also obtainable by a corresponding ideal model).
-Consequently, a protocol is said to be secure with respect to concurrent compositions if adding this protocol to any set of concurrently secure protocols yields a set of concurrently secure protocols.
+One may say that a protocol is concurrently secure if whatever the adversary may obtain by invoking and controlling parties in real concurrent executions of the protocol is also obtainable by a corresponding adversary that controls corresponding parties making concurrent functionality calls to a trusted party (in a corresponding ideal model).27 More generally, one may consider concurrent executions of many sessions of several protocols, and say that a set of protocols is concurrent executions is also obtainable by a corresponding adversary may obtain by invoking and controlling such real concurrent executions is also obtainable by a corresponding adversary may obtain by invoking and controlling such real concurrent executions is also obtainable by a corresponding adversary may obtain by invoking and controlling such real concurrent executions is also obtainable by a corresponding adversary that invokes and controls concurrent executions is also obtainable by a corresponding adversary that invokes and controls concurrent calls to a trusted party (in a corresponding ideal model).
+Consequently, a protocol

-$^{^{25}}$ In fact, assuming that P shares a pseudorandom function f with his friends (as explained in Section 3.3), the above protocol is an abstraction of a natural "mutual identification" protocol.
+$^{^{26}}$ In fact, assuming that P shares a pseudorandom function f with his friends (as explained in Section 3.3), the above protocol is an abstraction of a natural "mutual identification" protocol.
 (The example is adapted from [73].)